 Ported Bass Cabinets

 Ported cabinets, also known as bass reflex cabinets, have ports either in the front or rear.
-These ports are used to tune the enclosure to a certain low frequency based on the speaker being used.
+These are used to tune the enclosure to a certain low frequency based on the speaker being used.

-More technically, a ported cabinet design tunes the cabinet to a resonant frequency that works with the speaker to create more output at low frequencies up to the roll off point.
+More technically, a this type of cabinet design tunes the cabinet to a resonant frequency that works with the speaker to create more output at low frequencies up to the roll off point.
 This is done by sharpening the low end roll off which peaks up the low frequencies to this roll off point.
 The port puts out these lower frequencies like another speaker resonating in the cabinet.
 This lets more air movement and thus the speaker moves more at these low frequencies making the cabinet provide an extended bass response that the same sealed cabinet would not be able to produce at the same power level.
-As such, ported cabinets can sound louder at low bass frequencies.
+As such, these cabinets can sound louder at low bass frequencies.

-While big, rumbly bass may be awesome, the transient response of this low bass in a ported cabinet may not be as good as its sealed counterpart.
-Going back to the spring analogy, the spring in a seal cabinet is always connected with a fast recoil due to the trapped internal air.
+While big, rumbly bass may be awesome, the transient response of this low bass in this type of cabinet may not be as good as its sealed counterpart.
+Going back to the spring analogy, the spring in a sealed cabinet is always connected with a fast recoil due to the trapped internal air.
 In a ported cabinet the spring will release the speaker if the frequency goes below the port tuning due to the air escaping, because the speaker can’t pull it back.
 A poorly designed port with a “tubby” low end may provide an overwhelming amount of bass that is difficult to tame in certain rooms.
 In addition, ported enclosures may be larger than sealed enclosures due to the extra cabinet area needed to accommodate the port.

 Note as stated a few times, if you go below the ported cabinet’s designed low frequency, the port will unload the speaker, meaning it will not control or hold the speaker any more, which can result in the speaker moving beyond its capability.
 This can result not only in no sound for a moment, but in damage to the speaker.
 In some instances of this you can actually hear the voice coil of the speaker hit the back of the magnet plate.
 This is certain to cause permanent damage.